 Michael spoke excellent English and translated the conversation for a little while as we asked about each others’ families and work, standing under the shadow of their bamboo house balanced up on stilts above the mud.

 They were the most beautiful family.
 I couldn’t wait to tell my own about them.

-Later that night we received an emergency radio on the ship – a baby was struggling to breathe and they needed our help.
-Our medical staff treated him, doing all that they could before his parents decided they needed to go home and be with their village.
+Later that night we received an emergency radio on the ship—a baby was struggling to breathe and they needed our help.
+Our medical staff treated him, doing all that they could before his parents decided they needed to go home and be with their village while the inevitable approached.

 It was Henry.
 It was Savi.

-I sobbed when I realized this family that I spent time with earlier that day was now fighting for the life of their tiny son – a stark reminder at how very, very different our lives actually are.
+I sobbed when I realized the family I spent time with earlier that day was now fighting for the life of their tiny son—a stark reminder at how very, very different our lives actually are.

-As they left I sent them with family pictures from earlier that day that I had printed with a small, portable photo printer that I had brought along with me on our journey into the unknown lands.
-And suddenly it didn’t seem strange that I had spent the time with them or broken my norm to gather them all up for some posed, smiling family photos.
+As they left I sent them with family pictures from earlier that day after printing them with the small, portable photo printer I had brought with me deep into the river villages.
+It no longer seemed strange that I had spent the time with them or broken my norm to gather them up for some posed, smiling family photos.

 I don’t know if they still have their little boy with them, but I know they have photos of their entire family together on an innocent happy morning before it all came crashing down.

 For that, I am grateful.